 In 1991, a ministerial decree awarded the Rioja region of origin the attribute "calificada" (qualified), thus elevating it to the first highest Spanish quality level DOCa.
 The name derives from the river Oja (Rio Oja).
 The area, which is over 100 kilometres long, lies on both banks of the Ebro River and on the slopes of the adjacent hills.
 It has a mild climate with short summers and beautiful autumns.
 The traditional vine training is the bushy en vaso (gobelet), but wire-frame vines are becoming increasingly popular.
 The vast Rioja area is divided into three subzones, which also differ in soil conditions and wine quality; Rioja Alta is considered the best quality zone:

-The 24,000-hectare zone with Haro as its wine centre lies south of the Ebro River and west of the provincial capital Logroño, entirely in the province of La Rioja.
+The 24,000-hectare zone with Haro as its wine centre is located south of the Ebro River and west of the provincial capital Logroño, entirely in the province of La Rioja.
 Under the influence of the Atlantic, the climate is characterised by hot summers, mild autumns and cool winters.
-The vineyards are situated on sedimentary soils mixed with...
+The vineyards are situated on sedimentary soils mixed with calcareous and ferruginous clay.
+The dominant variety is Tempranillo, followed by...